ibm-cloud-docs/containers/lb-v2.md

 # Classic: Setting up DSR load balancing with an NLB 2.0
 {: #loadbalancer-v2}

 Version 2.0 NLBs can be created in classic clusters only, and can't be created in VPC clusters.
-To load balance in VPC clusters, see [Exposing apps with load balancers for VPC](/docs/containers?topic=containers-vpc-lbaas).
+To load balance in VPC clusters, see [Exposing apps with load balancers for VPC](/docs/<containers>containers</containers><openshift>openshift</openshift>?topic=<containers>containers</containers><openshift>openshift</openshift>-vpc-lbaas).
 {: note}

 Expose a port and use a portable IP address for a Layer 4 network load balancer (NLB) to expose a containerized app.
-For more information about version 2.0 NLBs, see [Components and architecture of an NLB 2.0](/docs/containers?topic=containers-loadbalancer-about#planning_ipvs).
+For more information about version 2.0 NLBs, see [Components and architecture of an NLB 2.0](/docs/<containers>containers</containers><openshift>openshift</openshift>?topic=<containers>containers</containers><openshift>openshift</openshift>-loadbalancer-about#planning_ipvs).
 {: shortdesc}

 ## Prerequisites
 {: #ipvs_provision}

 You can't update an existing version 1.0 NLB to 2.0.
 You must create a new NLB 2.0.
-Note that you can run version 1.0 and 2.0 NLBs simultaneously in a cluster.
+Note that you can run version 1.0 and 2.0 NLBs simultaneously in a cluster.<openshift> To use NLB 2.0, your cluster must run {{site.data.keyword.redhat_openshift_notm}} version 4.</openshift>
 {: shortdesc}

 Before you create an NLB 2.0, you must complete the following prerequisite steps.